PIE: Performance Interval Estimation for Free-Form Generation Tasks: Prediction Methods

 \subsection{Reference-free LLM-as-a-Judge}

-Building on prior work (Section~\ref{sec:LLMaaJ}), we define a Reference-free LLM-as-a-Judge (RF-LLMaaJ) baseline for continuous-score performance prediction using in-context learning \cite{Vacareanu2024-mk}.
-It is prompted with: 1) a brief description of the task and the scoring metric; 2) $N$ demonstration examples in form (input, output, gold metric score) of the desired scoring format; 3) instructions to produce a point score and 95\% upper/lower interval bound; and 4) A test pair (input, output) for which it must predict a point estimate and prediction interval for the target metric. \ab{this commented-out sentence is the only justification we have written for only using N=16 here}
+Building on prior work (Section~\ref{sec:LLMaaJ}), we also compare a reference-free LLM-as-a-Judge (RF-LLMaaJ) for continuous-score estimation using in-context learning \cite{Vacareanu2024-mk}.
+It is prompted with: 1) a brief description of the task and the scoring metric; 2) $N$ demonstration examples in form (input, output, gold metric score); 3) instructions to produce a point score and 95\% upper/lower interval bound; and 4) A test pair (input, output) for which it must predict a point estimate and prediction interval for the target metric.